sandraliu88/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 - Favorite Text Editor

 ???
 **Let's start with introductions.
 Give us your name, job title, any automation experience, and finally your favorite text editor.
 There are no wrong answers here.
 Except for Notepad.
-Notepad++ is ok though.**
+Notepad++ is ok though.
+Mine is Visual Studios Code**

 If your audience is less than 25 people you can quickly go through the room and ask everyone to introduce themselves.
 The text editor question is a fun ice breaker, and it also gives you a quick barometer on how skilled your students will be at writing and editing code.